|Nutrition Facts (per serving)|

 If using fresh broccoli, steam in a covered saucepan over simmering water for 4 to 5 minutes, just until tender.

-In a medium saucepan or saucier over medium heat, combine remaining ingredients.
-Heat, stirring frequently, until cheese is melted and mixture is smooth, about 7 minutes.
-Taste and add salt and pepper as desired.
+In a medium saucepan or saucier over medium heat, combine cheese, milk, and onion powder.
+Heat, stirring frequently, until cheese is melted, and mixture is smooth, about 7 minutes.
+Add salt and pepper to taste, plus ground cayenne or hot sauce if desired.

 Pour sauce over broccoli arranged on a serving platter or in a bowl, or serve sauce separately.